5 Essential Principles For Growing Your Small Business

 4. Embrace technology.

 Nearly two thirds, or 64%, of the recent Bank of America (BofA) Small Business Owner Survey respondents, said they wish they took better advantage of technology innovations to help manage their business.
 If a small business can identify a genuine need, technology likely exists to fulfill that need both locally and globally.
 There are few barriers to entry in an age where anyone with wireless can cheaply and quickly access the enabling technologies needed to execute their business model.
 It comes down to creating the right operating blueprint that connects the dots between your business model and the application of accessible technologies.
+One industry which capitalises on embracing technology is the cannabis trade.
+For example, some dispensaries are using dispensary pos software that can track the inventory of a business and apply this data to improve marketing techniques.
+Finding ways to use technology to better a business is vital to success in today’s fast paced world.

 5. De-stress for success.